rust-lang/rfcs/active/0000-allocator.md

     /// Extends or shrinks the allocation referenced by `ptr` to
     /// `size` bytes of memory, retaining the alignment `align`.
     ///
-    /// If this returns non-null, then the storage referenced by `ptr`
+    /// If this returns non-null, then the memory block referenced by
-    /// may have been freed and should be considered unusable.
+    /// `ptr` may have been freed and should be considered unusable.
     ///
-    /// Returns null if allocation fails; in this scenario, the original
+    /// Returns null if allocation fails; in this scenario, the
-    /// memory is unaltered.
+    /// original memory block referenced by `ptr` is unaltered.
     ///
+    /// The `align` parameter must have the value used to create
+    /// `ptr` (via `alloc_bytes` or `realloc_bytes`).
-    /// The `old_size` and `align` parameters must be the parameters
+    /// The `old_size` parameter must fall in the range `[orig,
+    /// usable]`, where:
-    /// last used to create `ptr` (either via `alloc` or `realloc`);
+    ///   * `orig` is the value last used to create `ptr`
+    ///     (either via `alloc_bytes` or `realloc_bytes`), and
+    ///   * `usable` is the value returned from `usable_size` when
+    ///     given `ptr`, `orig`, and `align`.
+    ///
-    /// otherwise behavior is undefined.
-Behavior also undefined if
+    /// Behavior is undefined if above constraints on `align` and
-    /// `size` is 0.
-    unsafe fn realloc_bytes(&self, ptr: *mut u8, size: uint, align: uint, old_size: uint) -> *mut u8;
+    /// `old_size` are unmet.
+Behavior also undefined if `size` is 0. unsafe fn realloc_bytes(&self, ptr: *mut u8, size: uint, align: uint, old_size: uint) -> *mut u8;

     /// Returns the usable size of an allocation created with the
     /// specified `size` and `align`.
+    ///
+    /// The `align` parameter must have the value used to create
+    /// `ptr` (via `alloc_bytes` or `realloc_bytes`).
+    /// The `size` parameter must fall in the range
+    /// `[orig, usable]`, where:
+    ///
+    ///   * `orig` is the value last used to create `ptr`
+    ///     (either via `alloc_bytes` or `realloc_bytes`), and
+    ///   * `usable` is the value returned from `usable_size` when
+    ///     given `ptr`, `orig`, and `align`.
+    ///
     #[inline(always)]
-    unsafe fn usable_size(&self, size: uint, align: uint) -> uint {
+    unsafe fn usable_size_bytes(&self, ptr: *mut u8, size: uint, align: uint) -> uint {
         size
     }

     /// Deallocate the memory referenced by `ptr`.
     ///
+    /// Returns null if allocation fails; in this scenario, the
+    /// original memory block referenced by `ptr` is unaltered.
+    ///
+    /// The `align` parameter must have the value used to create
+    /// `ptr` (via `alloc_bytes` or `realloc_bytes`).
-    /// The `old_size` and `align` parameters must be the parameters
+    /// The `old_size` parameter must fall in the range `[orig,
+    /// usable]`, where:
-    /// last used to create `ptr` (either via `alloc` or `realloc`);
+    ///   * `orig` is the value last used to create `ptr`
+    ///     (either via `alloc_bytes` or `realloc_bytes`), and
+    ///   * `usable` is the value returned from `usable_size` when
+    ///     given `ptr`, `orig`, and `align`.
+    ///
+    /// Behavior is undefined if above constraints on `align` and
-    /// otherwise behavior is undefined.
-Behavior also undefined if
+    /// `old_size` are unmet.
+Behavior also undefined if `ptr` is
-    /// `ptr` is null.
+    /// null.
     unsafe fn dealloc_bytes(&self, ptr: *mut u8, size: uint, align: uint);
 }
 ```

+Points of departure from [RFC PR 39]:

+  * Changed names to include the suffix `_bytes`, to differentiate
+    these methods from the high-level allocation API below.

+  * Extended interface of `realloc_bytes` and `dealloc_bytes` to allow
+    `old_size` to take on a range of values between the originally
+    given allocation size and the usable size for the pointer.

+    The intention is to allow the client to locally adjust its own
+    interpretation of how much of the memory is in use, without
+    forcing it to round-trip through the `realloc` interface each
+    time, and without forcing it to record the original parameter fed
+    to `alloc_bytes` or `realloc_bytes` that produced the pointer.

+  * Extended `usable_size_bytes` to take the `ptr` itself as an
+    argument, to handle hypothetical allocators who may choose
+    different sized bins given the same `(size, align)` input.

+    (I expect in practice that most allocators that override the
+    default implementation will actually return a constant-expression
+    computed solely from the given `size` and `align`, but I do not
+    yet see a compelling reason to drop `ptr` from the argument list.)

+## The high_alloc mod

+The `RawAlloc` trait defines the low-level API we expect users to be
+able to provide easily, either by dispatching to other native
+allocator libraries (such as [jemalloc], [tcmalloc], [Hoard], et
+cetera), or by implementing their own in Rust (!).

+But the low-level API is not sufficient.
+It is lacking in two ways:

+* It does not integrate dynamically sized types (DST), in the sense
+  that it still leaves the problem of shifting from a thin-pointer
+  (`*mut u8`) to a potentially fat-pointer (e.g. `*mut [T]` for some
+  `T:Sized`).

+* It does not integrate garbage collection (GC).
+Rust has been
+  designed to allow an optional [tracing garbage collector] to manage
+  graph-structured memory, but if all collections relied solely on the
+  `RawAlloc` interface without also registering the potential GC roots
+  held in the natively allocated blocks, we could not hope to put in a
+  tracing GC.

+Therefore, this RFC defines a high-level interface that is intended
+for direct use by libraries.
+The high-level interface defines a small
+group of `Alloc` traits that correspond to how one allocates instances
+of a sized type or arrays.

+Crucially, the intention in this design is that every implementation
+of the `Alloc` trait be parameterized over one or more `RawAlloc`
+instances (usually just one) that dictate the actual low-level memory
+allocation.

+When splitting between a high-level `Alloc` and a low-level `RawAlloc`,
+there are questions that arise regarding how the high-level operations
+of `Alloc` actually map to the low-level methods provided by `RawAlloc`.
+Here are a few properties of potential interest when thinking about
+this mapping:

+* A "header-free" high-level allocation is one where the high-level
+  allocator implementation adds no headers to the block associated
+  with the storage for one value; more specfically, the size of the
+  memory block allocated to represent a type `T` is (at most) the size
+  of what the underlying `RawAlloc` would return for a request a block
+  of size `mem::size_of::<T>()` and alignment `mem::align_of::<T>()`.
+  (We say "at most" because the `Alloc` implementation may choose to
+  use `mem::min_align_of::<T>()`; that detail does not matter in terms
+  of the spirit of what "header-free allocation" means.

+* A "1:1 call correspondence" between a high-level allocator

 Here is the `high_alloc` API design.
 Much of it is similar to the
 `RawAlloc` trait, but there are a few extra pieces added for type-safe